Motive a mystery in Miami area mass shooting

 He graduated from Miami Dade College with a degree in graphic design.
 There were no pending civil or criminal cases filed against him in Miami-Dade County courts.

-Among the victims were an elderly couple who were the building’s managers and four neighbors, including a 17-year-old girl who police say was shot while trying to hide in a bathtub.
+Among the victims were two building managers and several neighbors, including a 17-year-old girl who police say was shot while trying to hide in a bathtub.

 Vargas also fired 10 to 20 shots into the street, killing a man who was walking home with his 9-year-old son whom he had just picked up from boxing practice, police said.